exoplatform/exo-documentation/docs/GettingStarted.rst

 |image234|

-When you select the principal folder icon, all uploaded files will be stored in the selected folder.
+When you use the principal folder icon, all uploaded files will be stored in the selected folder.
 When you select a destination folder for one file, the information will be displayed and it is possible to undo the action using the 'X' icon

 |image236|